 Here’s the full paper from the HBU Theology Conference.
 To be read at SBL2014.

+Dr. Yancy Smith of BLI has written an article on the usefulness of “equivalence” in Bible translation in the Missio Dei Journal.
 “Since the era of Eugene Nida, evangelical Bible translation has been revolutionized by his notion of dynamic or functional equivalence.
 Powerful theological and theoretical concerns, however, call into question its usefulness and its catholicity.
 This article explores and questions the usefulness of the equivalence model of translation in Christian mission from the standpoint of incarnation.”
+Enjoy!

 Bible League International will release The Prison Bible in January 2014.
 The Prison Bible is the Easy-to-Read Version with 52 lessons made especially for inmates.
 In addition to Scripture lessons that walk through various parts of the gospel of John, readers get serious content dealing with anger, violence, and mental health.
 There is also significant attention to preparing inmates for life after prison.
 The Prison Bible is available for pre-order until the end of the year for less than $5.
 Click the pic to see the promo video.

 BT2013 just finished up in Dallas, TX.
 Bible translators and consultants, ethnologists and musicologists, and biblical studies scholars all met and presented papers on topics ranging from the history of Indonesian Bible translation to translation strategies for clause chaining languages.
 It was fun.
 I learned a lot.
 I got a t-shirt.
 Some papers, handouts, and PPTs from BT2013 have been posted on MAP. @dageshforte